jkempf42/kube-volttron/cluster-config/README.md

-Note that if you think you may later want to turn the cluster into an HA cluster with multiple control plane nodes and a cloud provider load balancer, you should also include the `--control-plane-endpoint` parameter as described [here](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#considerations-about-apiserver-advertise-address-and-controlplaneendpoint) since it is not possible to configure a cluster HA unless the control plane IP address is specified when the cluster is created.
+Note that if you think you may later want to turn the cluster into an HA cluster with multiple control plane nodes and a cloud provider load balancer, you should also include the `--control-plane-endpoint` parameter as described [here](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#considerations-about-apiserver-advertise-address-and-controlplaneendpoint) since it is not possible to configure an HA cluster unless the control plane IP address is specified when the cluster is created.

 Run `kubeadm init` on the central node: